bitzquad/docs-bitzquad-academy/docs/content/services/connect_mongodb_database_cluster.md

 </figure>

 !!! info "Important!"
-    - You can save your credentials somewhere else, in case of an emergency.
+    - You can save your credentials in a password manager for better protection and in case of an emergency.

 - After setting up credentials, you can create a user.
 You need these credentials to set up a secure connection to the database cluster.